TN 25 (04-21)

 is to be done.
 See 4.00C10 and 4.00C17.

-4. Do ETTs have limitations?
+limitations?
 An ETT provides an estimate of aerobic capacity for walking on a grade, bicycling,

 or moving one’s arms in an environmentally controlled setting.
 Therefore, ETT results